lscientific/gGoM/README.md

-# Supplementary Codes to paper ``Generalized Grade-of-Membership Estimation for High-dimensional Locally Dependent Data''
+# Supplementary Codes to paper `Generalized Grade-of-Membership Estimation for High-dimensional Locally Dependent Data'

 ## Utility files
 - `gom.R` includes the proposed method, with the pruning step and SPA